Enter or edit measures for a recipe or sub recipe

 Now, when you enter this recipe or sub recipe into another recipe or sub recipe, the imported measures are listed for you to select from.

-To enable volume measure for liquids
+To enable volumetric measures for liquids

 Tips